Code of Conduct

 What are the consequences of violating the Code of Conduct

-Conference organisers and volunteers, Initiative Directors, Agile Alliance staff and board members will enforce this code throughout all Agile Alliance activities.
+Conference and event organisers and volunteers, Initiative Directors, Agile Alliance staff and board members will enforce this code throughout all Agile Alliance activities.

 Participants in any Agile Alliance activity asked to stop harassing behavior are expected to comply immediately.

 If a participant engages in harassing behavior, the Agile Alliance may take any action it deems appropriate, including reporting to authorities.
 Agile Alliance reserves the right to refuse admittance to, or remove any person from an activity at any time at its sole discretion.
 At conferences specifically, participants violating these rules may be expelled from the conference without a refund at the sole discretion of the Managing Director or Board Chair of Agile Alliance.